Zackptg5/Init.d-Injector/README.md

 ## Change Log
 ### v1.3 - 5.xx.2018
 * Redid ak2 logic - redo scripting (uses initd.sh rather than sysinit), has capability to run init.d scripts as post-fs-data (default) and late_start (add '-ls' to the end of the name of it), use this logic for all system installs
-* Magisk has same logic as above
+* Magisk uses magisk boot scripts but does the same thing
 * Update it so it'll work with sysover if user chooses

 ### v1.2.1 - 4.26.2018